South Korea 5-day itinerary: an easy to follow guide

 How do you pay for things in South Korea?
 How much cash should you have?

-Truth be told, South Korea is one of the most cashless places I have ever been to.
-During our stay there, we’ve only used cash in the first week or so.
+Truthfully, South Korea is one of the most cashless places I have ever been.
+During our stay there, we used cash only in the first week or so.

-You can pay for anything by card, no matter the amount, and tipping is not custom (restaurants, or taxis).
-Moreover, there are stores that only accept payment by card.
+You can pay for anything by card, no matter the amount, and tipping is not customary (in restaurants or taxis).
+Moreover, some stores only accept card payments.

-However, there are only a few exceptions you will need cash for buying your T-Money card and/or buying individual train or transportation tickets from vending machines.
-You will be requested to pay cash for the card itself, but you can top it up by using your card.
+However, there are only a few exceptions.
+You will need cash to buy your T-Money card and/or buy individual train or transportation tickets from vending machines.
+You will be requested to pay cash for the card, but you can top it up by using it.

-You will be happy to learn that there is a workaround for this as well: this option offers both a SIM card with unlimited 4G data and acts as a T-Money card.
-You can book it and pay for it online, and pick it up from the airport upon your arrival.
+There is also a workaround for this: this option offers a SIM card with unlimited 4G data and acts as a T-Money card.
+You can book it, pay for it online, and pick it up from the airport upon your arrival.

-If however, you would feel safer by having some local money, I wouldn’t have more than 50 USD, and I would either withdraw from an ATM or exchange it at one of the many exchange offices in Myeongdon.
+However, if you would feel safer by having some local money, I wouldn’t have more than 50 USD, and I would either withdraw it from an ATM or exchange it at one of the many exchange offices in Myeongdon.

 VISA & K-ETA